The Paula Kent Award for Social Justice

 Paula Kent retired in 2018 and was Calumet’s longest serving staff member.
 Her parents were among the decision-makers back in 1959 when the Lutheran church bought Calumet for use as the church camp for the New England Synod.
-She and her siblings served on the staff in Camp Calumet Lutheran's earliest days, as did her spouse, her son, her nieces & nephews, and now her grand-nieces and grand nephews are campers and counselors, too.
+She and her siblings served on the staff in Camp Calumet Lutheran's earliest days.
+Others in her family to serve: her spouse, her son, her nieces & nephews, and now her grand-nieces and grand nephews are campers and counselors, too.

 During her year-round staff tenure, Paula was a longtime advocate for justice, diversity, and sustainability.
 This was the inspiration behind Calumet’s decision to create "The Paula Kent Award for Social Justice."
 The intent: to honor Paula's long-time service to Calumet by recognizing the service of another.
 Each year, the award recipient will receive a one-time gift from an endowment fund created for this purpose.
 It can be used however the recipent chooses to use it.

-Nominees are lifted up by the Calumet community to a task force with the responsibility of stewarding this effort.
-The task force meets and discerns, and then makes a recommendation to Calumet's Board of Directors.
+Nominees are lifted up by the Calumet community using a nomination form which goes to a task force.
+The task force has the responsibility of stewarding this whole effort.
+It meets, and discerns, and then makes a recommendation to Calumet's Board of Directors.
 The recipient receives the award at an appropriate time when Calumet Nation can celebrate together.

 To learn more about the nomination process, contact Knute.